Chocolate Peanut Butter Eggs

 2. Chill peanut butter puffed rice mixture if needed.
 If you find that the mixture is too soft when you try to shape them, you can chill it in the freezer for 15 to 20 minutes beforehand.
 This will make them easier to dip in chocolate and prevent them from falling apart.

-4. Use a ziptop bag for making designs.
+3. Use a ziptop bag for making designs.
 Don’t throw away those extra tablespoons of the chocolate mixture!
-I highly recommend using them to create some fancy chocolate drizzles on top of your peanut butter eggs after the chocolate sets.
+You can use them to create some fancy chocolate drizzles on top of your peanut butter eggs after the chocolate sets.
 You can use a fork, but if you want to get more creative and precise, grab a zip-top bag and snip a small piece from the corner for easy drizzling.

 Chocolate peanut butter eggs on parchment paper with chocolate drizzle added.

-Chocolate covered peanut butter eggs should be stored in an airtight container in the fridge.
+Chocolate covered peanut butter eggs should be stored in an airtight container in the fridge for up to 2 weeks.
 If stacking, use a sheet of parchment paper between the layers to prevent them from sticking.
 Move to the counter and bring to room temperature for a creamier texture.

 Yes!
 Freeze on a baking sheet until solid.
 Transfer to a freezer bag or container.
 You may want to separate each piece with parchment paper to make sure they don’t stick together.
 Freeze for up to 3 months.